davidaknowles/lacrosse/README.md

 A Bayesian nonparametric sparse factor regression for predicting sensitivity of cancer cell lines to a range of drugs.

+Drug screening studies assay the sensitivity of a range of cancer cell lines across an array of anti-cancer therapeutics.
+Alongside these sensitivity measurements high dimensional molecular characterizations of the cell lines are available, including gene expression, copy number variation and genomic mutations. `lacrosse` is a sparse multitask regression model which learns discriminative latent characteristics that predict drug sensitivity and are associated with specific molecular features.
+We use Bayesian nonparametrics (specifically an Indian buffet process prior) to automatically infer the appropriate number of these latent characteristics.
+The resulting analysis couples high predictive performance with interpretability since each latent characteristic involves a typically small set of drugs, cell lines and genomic features. `lacrosse` uncovers a number of drug-gene sensitivity associations missed by single gene analyses.

 ## Installation

 The `lacrosse` R package itself can be installed using e.g.